MarcusHoltz/marcusholtz.github.io/_posts/2024-02-08-dual-boot-Linux-and-Windows-with-UEFI-fixes-and-hibernation.md

 To re-install a working X11 KDE Plasma desktop:

-`sudo dnf remove sddm-wayland-plasma package && sudo dnf install plasma-workspace-x11 kwin-x11 sddm-x11`
+`sudo dnf remove sddm-wayland-plasma && sudo dnf install plasma-workspace-x11 kwin-x11 sddm-x11`

 Great!
 Upon reboot you should be able to see X11 in your desktop display manager.